 If you notice any of these problems, it’s time to take corrective action.

 Read here to know about the steps to take if the crawlspace floods.

 Crawl Space Repair Solutions for the Most Common Problems

 Homes with poor ventilation are more likely to experience condensation and moisture build-up in the crawl space.
 Unfortunately, you may not even know there’s a problem without regular maintenance until it’s too late.

 Spotting signs of moisture throughout the home is relatively easy as it is readily noticeable.
 Still, it can be harder to detect it in the crawl space if it’s not well-insulated and ventilated.
-Unfortunately, if not addressed promptly, the moisture can cause complications such as mildew, mold growth, and wood rot.
+Unfortunately, the moisture can cause complications such as mildew, mold growth, and wood rot if not addressed promptly.
 In addition, when there is nowhere for the moisture to escape within the crawl space, it travels upwards, affecting the insulation, walls, ceilings, and floors of the home, thus threatening the overall structural integrity of the house.
 Also, crawl spaces with exposed dirt floors are more prone to moisture.

 Crawl Space Repair Solution 1: Vapor Barrier

 A vapor barrier is one of the most effective ways to protect your crawl space from moisture encroachment.
 It is a thick sheet of plastic placed on the ground of the crawl space to cover any exposed dirt.
 While a vapor barrier does not entirely stop moisture from entering, it does slow it down and prevents it from soaking into the exposed wood and insulation.
 It is one of the most affordable ways to insulate your home and should be considered for any home, especially those in high moisture areas.

 Although it can be a DIY project if you are willing to get down and dirty, covering the entire span of your crawl space can be a daunting task, so it’s recommended that you hire a professional to provide all kinds of foundation repair services in Knoxville.